-- Explore the different areas of medical practice and specialties (e.g., preventative medicine, pediatrics, neuroscience, pharmacy, audiology, physical therapy).
+- Explore the different areas of medical practice in numerous specialties (e.g., preventative medicine, pediatrics, neuroscience, pharmacy, physical therapy, occupational therapy, and public health).

-- Practice medical procedures on robotic mannequins, including suturing and incubation.
+- Practice medical procedures on robotic mannequins including suturing and intubation.

 - Participate in sessions regarding how technology can improve the health of communities.